Aid Indonesia earthquake and tsunami victims

 - Aid Indonesia earthquake and tsunami victims

-- Indonesia earthquake and tsunami death toll surpasses 830
+- Indonesia tsunami and earthquake: Rescuers race to aid victims as death toll passes 840

 - Indonesia earthquake, tsunami death toll tops 400, hundreds more injured